MicrosoftDocs/defender-docs/defender/threat-intelligence/using-copilot-threat-intelligence-defender-xdr.md

 ## Accessing Copilot in Defender for threat intelligence content

-You can experience Copilot for Security’s capability to look up threat intelligence in the following pages of the Defender portal:
+You can experience Copilot for Security's capability to look up threat intelligence in the following pages of the Defender portal:
 - Threat analytics
 - Intel profiles
 - Intel explorer